HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 //Sleep time (in milliseconds) after opening the first window under the icon in the new "BestMethodEver" HowLongSleepAfterAutoOpenFirstWindowMilliseconds=100

-//Timeout (in milliseconds) after which the program interrupts the loop where it's detecting for the preview
+//Timeout (in milliseconds) after which the program interrupts the loop where it's detecting for the
-//window changes.
+//preview window changes.
 It's to avoid opening pinned apps with no active window.
-It can be a greater value, because
+It can be a greater
-//it's a non-blocking loop which usually breaks much quicker.
-Only used in the new "BestMethodEver" PreviewWindowChangeDetectionMaxMilliseconds=1000
+//value, becauseit's a non-blocking loop which usually breaks much quicker.
+Only for "BestMethodEver".
+PreviewWindowChangeDetectionMaxMilliseconds=1000

 //For how long (in milliseconds) should the left mouse button be clicked before